 Gibraltar is a self-governing British Crown Dependency.
-It is a full member of the European Union and retains complete independence from the UK in matters of taxation.
+It is a full member of the European Union and retains complete independence from the U.K. in matters of taxation.
 Gibraltar has become known as an online gambling center.
-As of March 2012, Gibraltar hosts as many as 25 online betting and gaming firms employing approximately 2,000 people.
+As of September 2013, Gibraltar was hosting more than 25 online betting and gaming firms employing approximately 2,000 people.
 The gambling industry has become its largest employer and tenant.
-Many online gaming operators view Gibraltar as the best place to locate their operation.
+Many online gaming operators view Gibraltar as the best place to locate their operations.

 Gibraltar began offering licenses to online gaming sites in 1998.
-The Licensing Authority grants the following types of gaming licenses: bookmaker's license; betting intermediary's license; gaming operator's license; gaming machine license; lottery promoter's license; pools promoter's license; and remote gambling license.
-Primarily, licensed operators with a proven track record, who are licensed in a reputable jurisdiction, have good financial standing and a realistic business plan may have a license granted.
+The Licensing Authority grants the following types of gaming licenses: bookmaker's license betting intermediary's license, gaming operator's license, gaming machine license, lottery promoter's license, pools promoter's license and remote gambling license.
+Licenses are only granted to operators with a proven track record who are licensed in a reputable jurisdiction and have good financial standing and a realistic business plan.
 Software testing is part of the process as well.

-Online Gaming Tax is levied at a rate of 1% of relevant income, i.e., gaming yield for online casinos and bets placed for online bookmakers, capped at £425,000 with a minimum payable of £85,000.
+Online gaming tax is levied at a rate of 1% of relevant income, i.e., gaming yield for online casinos and bets placed for online bookmakers, capped at GBP 425,000 with a minimum payable of GBP 85,000.
 Betting exchanges are currently taxed on the same basis as fixed-odds operations.
-For Internet casinos gaming tax is currently levied at 1% of the gaming yield or gross profit.
+For internet casinos, the gaming tax is currently levied at 1% of the gaming yield or gross profit.
 The maximum and minimum cap is the same as for fixed-odds betting.

 There is no VAT (Value Added Tax) in Gibraltar.